sfergusond/Running2Win-Strava-Importer/README.md

 ![runtime](https://github.com/sfergusond/imgdump/blob/master/run.png?raw=true)

+**If the program doesn't run:**

+Copy/paste `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py` into the terminal and hit ENTER.
+Then type `python get-pip.py` and hit ENTER.
+Then type `python R2WImporter.py` and ENTER.
+You should be good to go.

 ### 6) Enter login info and date filters
 After you see `Starting R2W Importer`, the program will prompt you to enter your Running2Win login info, two dates, an upload (to Strava) or download (to a .csv file) option, your Strava login method (Google, Facebook, or direct Email/Password entry), and your Strava login info.